Designations Congruent with Things: Chapter 26

 “Sounds like there’s a story behind that one,” Starr comments.

 “Myah.
-A story that’s actually continuously unfolding,” Newton replies, shifting his gaze away from Hermann and flashing Starr a brief smile.
-“So to rewind back to 2016, it turned out that we could barely stand to be in the same room with one another.
-But it also turns out that when a whole bunch of your colleagues die testing experimental rigs and piloting Jaegers, that ends up turning into kind of an uber intense bonding experience type thing whether you want it to or not, you feel me?”
+A story that’s perpetually unfolding.”
+Newton flashes Starr a brief smile.
+“So to rewind back to 2016, it turned out we could barely stand to be in the same room with one another.
+But it also turned out that when a whole bunch of your colleagues die testing experimental rigs and piloting Jaegers, that’ll function as an uber-intense bonding experience whether you want it to or not, you feel me?”

 “We feel you,” Draygon says.

-Hermann can remember the cast of the fluorescent lights, the broken edges of the too-short toothpick clenched in his right hand, the way that Newton doesn’t look up from the set of 96-well plates that are in front of him, his hands steady as he dispenses media with a multipipette, his hands moving incrementally, perfectly, in tiny, varying iterations as he works his way down the rows.
+Newton doesn’t look up from the set of 96-well plates in front of him, his hands steady as he dispenses media with a multipipette, his hands moving incrementally, perfectly, in tiny, varying iterations as he works his way down the rows.

 “Newton,” Hermann says.

-“You do not,” Newton says tightly, “talk to a person who is loading a 96-well plate.
-How many times have I—
+“You do not,” Newton says tightly, “talk to a person loading a 96-well plate.

 “Newton,” he says again, his throat tight.
 “You’re needed in the stereotactic lab.”

-“Seriously dude,” Newton says.
-“I will erase half your freaking wall of math.
-Do you have any idea how unstable these nucleic acids are.
-Do you ever listen to me.
+“Seriously,” Newton snaps, “I will erase half your freaking wall of math.
+Do you have any idea how unstable these nucleic acids are?
+Do you ever listen to me?
 Because—

 Newton’s hands freeze.
 “What,” he says.